10 Important Reasons Why You Don’t Want To Move To Costa Rica

 1. You don’t want to move to Costa Rica if… you really like the four seasons.

 Well, there IS a “Four Seasons” hotel in Guanacaste, Costa Rica, but there are definitely not four seasons of the year here (it should really be called the “Two Seasons Hotel”).
 No changing of the leaves.
 No crisp season when the snow melts and it’s that “light jacket” weather.
-No snow or ice or sleet or slush.
+In fact, there is no snow or ice or sleet or slush.

 Costa Rica has two seasons: a “summer” (dry season) and a “winter” (rainy/wet season).
 The summers are beautiful.
 But so is the rainy season – the mornings are usually clear and sunny, and if you venture out in the afternoon, just do like the Ticos do and go about business as usual and just pop out your umbrella when it rains.
 Costa Rica really has a climate for everyone (except if you want snow).